Hazardous-Logic/Genesys-Home-Assignment/README.md

 Single Page Application which creates a table using Rick & Morty API’s Character endpoint.

-Created using Vite + React (TypeScript) with Tailwind CSS (You will require the lastest versions to run this)
+Created using Vite + React (TypeScript) with Tailwind CSS (You will require the lastest versions to run this).

 The data in the table is Generated based on the received response.